-For all H-1B and H-1B1 petitions requesting a change of status or extension of stay for the beneficiary, the petitioner must include with the petition evidence of the beneficiary's maintenance of status, including but not limited to:
+For all H-1B and H-1B1 petitions requesting a change of status or extension of stay for the beneficiary, the petitioner must include with the petition evidence of the beneficiary's maintenance of status, such as:

-- 1. A copy of the beneficiary's Form I-94, Nonimmigrant Arrival-Departure Record, passport, travel document, or Form I-797: - 2.
-Evidence showing that the beneficiary qualifies for the specific classification sought; - 3.
-A copy of the beneficiary's last two pay stubs, most recent W-2, and Internal Revenue Service (IRS) transcripts of the beneficiary's Federal individual income tax return for the three most recent tax years, if applicable; and - 4.
+- 1. A copy of the beneficiary's Form I-94, Nonimmigrant Arrival Departure Record, passport, travel document, or Form I-797; - 2.
+A copy of the beneficiary's last two pay stubs, most recent W-2, or Internal Revenue Service (IRS) transcripts of the beneficiary's Federal individual income tax return for the three most recent tax years, if applicable; and - 3.
 Evidence the beneficiary continues to meet the licensing requirements for the profession or occupation, if applicable.